PurpleI2P/i2pd/README.md

 By default, the web console is located at http://localhost:7070/.

 For a list of cmake options, see build/BUILD_NOTES.md

+Note that cmake will automatically create a directory for storing configuration files.
+To change the location of this directory, you must set the I2PD_DATA_DIR flag.
+This does not apply to core-only builds.

 Building Unit Tests
 -------------------